ninbura/pokemon-on-the-analogue-pocket/readme.md

 - Saves created by Cores can be found in the `Saves` folder in the root of the Micro SD card in your Analogue Pocket.
 ### retail cartridges
 - without additional hardware
-    1. Install a GBC/GBA core, I recommend using Pocket Sync for this, see [cores / software / firmware](#cores--software--firmware).
+    1. Install a GBC/GBA Core, I recommend using Pocket Sync for this, see [cores / software / firmware](#cores--software--firmware).
-    2. Add the the ROM of the game you're trying to backup to the core you installed.
-The "Games" section in Pocket Sync will expose the ROM locations of cores you have installed.
+    2. Add the the ROM of the game you're trying to backup to the Core you installed.
+The "Games" section in Pocket Sync will expose the ROM locations of Cores you have installed.
     3. insert and boot your cartridge
     4. load your in-game save file
     5. create a save state via the Analogue Pocket (`Analogue Button + D-Pad Up`)
     6. load the ROM of the same game on your cartridge via a Core
     7. load the save state you created via the cartridge
     8. save in-game via the Core
-    9. Extract the `.sav` file from your Pocket's Micro SD Card, saves are located in the `Saves` folder in the root of the SD card.
+    9. Extract the `.sav` file from your Pocket's Micro SD Card, saves are located in the `Saves` folder in the root of the Micro SD card.
 - with additional hardware
     - The two most popular cart/save dumping tools are the BennVenn Joey Jr. and the GB Operator.
     - See [product links](#product-links) and [relevant guides](#relevant-guides) for purchase links and more information regarding these products.